teorth/equational_theories/commentary/Equation1083.md

 This law implies that left multiplications are surjective and right multiplications are injective.
-The operation `x◆y = x◇(y◇x)` obeys the [semi-symmetric quasigroup law 14](https://teorth.github.io/equational_theories/implications/?14)
+The operation `x◆y = x◇(y◇x)`  the [semi-symmetric quasigroup law 14](https://teorth.github.io/equational_theories/implications/?14)

 This law cannot hold in a non-trivial semigroup (associative magma).